Lake Texoma Fishing Reports 2026 | Temperature & Updates 2026

 Current Fishing Regulations - Texas vs Oklahoma Side

 Striped bass regulations remain consistent between states: 10 fish daily limit with only two over 20 inches.
 White bass limits allow 25 fish daily with no minimum size.
-Crappie regulations differ slightly, with Oklahoma requiring a 10-inch minimum compared to Texas's no minimum.
+Crappie regulations differ slightly, with Oklahoma requiring a 10-inch minimum compared to Texas's no minimum size requirement.
 Both states require appropriate fishing licenses.

 The reciprocal license agreement allows anglers to fish the entire lake with either state's license.
 However, anglers must follow the regulations of the state where they launch.
 This agreement simplifies licensing while maintaining conservation standards.
-Purchase licenses online or at local retailers.
+Purchase licenses online or at local retailers and bait shops around the lake.

 Zebra Mussel Prevention Requirements

-Zebra mussel prevention remains mandatory for all Lake Texoma users.
-These invasive species threaten native ecosystems and water infrastructure.
+Zebra mussel prevention remains mandatory for all Lake Texoma users to prevent spreading these invasive species.
+These pests threaten native ecosystems and water infrastructure throughout the region.
 Texas law requires draining all water from boats and equipment before leaving the lake.
 Oklahoma maintains similar requirements with potential fines for violations.

 Clean, drain, and dry all equipment before moving between water bodies.
-Remove all visible plants, mud, and debris.
-Drain water from motors, live wells, and bilges.
+Remove all visible plants, mud, and debris from boats and trailers.
+Drain water from motors, live wells, and bilges completely.
 Dry equipment for at least five days before entering other waters.
-These simple steps prevent spreading harmful invasive species.
+These simple steps prevent spreading harmful invasive species to other lakes and rivers.

-Lake Texoma already contains established zebra mussel populations, making prevention efforts critical.
+Lake Texoma already contains established zebra mussel populations, making prevention efforts critical when traveling to other water bodies.
 Never transport lake water to other locations.
-Clean anchors, ropes, and trailers thoroughly.
-Report suspected new invasive species to wildlife authorities immediately.
+Clean anchors, ropes, and trailers thoroughly before leaving.
+Report suspected new invasive species to wildlife authorities immediately to help control their spread.

 License Requirements and Limits

-Proper licensing ensures legal fishing and supports conservation efforts.
+Proper licensing ensures legal fishing and supports conservation efforts for future generations.
 Texas residents need a valid Texas fishing license with freshwater endorsement.
 Oklahoma residents require an Oklahoma fishing license.
-Out-of-state anglers can purchase either state's non-resident license for full lake access.
+Out-of-state anglers can purchase either state's non-resident license for full lake access under the reciprocal agreement.

 Special stamps or endorsements aren't required for Lake Texoma fishing.
 However, anglers born after September 1, 1971, must complete hunter education requirements in Texas.
 Both states offer various license options including annual, temporary, and senior discounts.
-Purchase online for convenience.
+Purchase online for convenience or visit local retailers near the lake.

 Daily Limits Summary: